elugens/hello-javascript/docs/bonus-javascript-design-patterns/anti-patterns/anti-patterns.md

 ---

-### What is the definition of an anti-pattern in application development?
+### What exactly is an anti-pattern in application development?

 <details>
   <summary>